What are binaural beats?

-You can find binaural beats recordings on YouTube, or through a natural pain relief app like ours..
-It’s recommended for optimum results to listen to binaural beats in a quiet, relaxing space and through headphones.
+You can find binaural beats recordings on YouTube, or through a natural pain relief app like ours.. (update Aug 2023: Pathways is now a web app!
+Start our program here) It’s recommended for optimum results to listen to binaural beats in a quiet, relaxing space and through headphones.

 Why not try out this session of binaural beats and see how you feel?

 - Góes LG.
 (2018), “Binaural beats: Brain wave induction and the use of binaural beats to induce brain wave patterns.”
 Curr Res Integr Med 2018;3(2):15-17.